aht/stream.py/doc/index.rst

 `failqueue`.
 The attribute `failure` is a thead-safe iterator over the `failqueue`.

-A pool with one worker's output values synchronously in the order of input.
+A pool with one worker outputs values synchronously in the order of input.

 .. class:: ProcessPool(function[, poolsize, args=[], kwargs={}])